Luis Garcia Player Props: Nationals vs. Diamondbacks

 Luis Garcia At The Plate

-- Garcia has eight doubles, a triple, five home runs and 13 walks while hitting .267.
+- Garcia is batting .271 with eight doubles, a triple, five home runs and 13 walks.

-- In 9.6% of his games this season, he has hit a long ball, and 2.2% of his trips to the dish.
+- Looking at the 53 games he has played this season, he's went deep in five of them (9.4%), and in 2.2% of his trips to the dish.

-- In 34.6% of his games this season, Garcia has had at least one RBI.
-He's picked up more than one in 11.5% and driven in three or more of his team's runs in one contest.
+- Garcia has an RBI in 18 of 53 games this year, with multiple RBI in six of them.
+He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.